utterworks/fbp-docs/docs/guide/getting-started/01-dashboard.md

-# Dashboard
+# Project dashboard
-The dashboard is the main section of the application.
+The project dashboard is the main landing page of the application.
 It shows all the projects a user has access to - with the ability to filter this view based on certain criteria.
 A platform administrator is able to toggle on a view that allows them to see all projects in an environment.
 ![Dashboard](../img/dashboard/dashboard.png)
 ## Signing in
 When first accessing FBP (working title), the front page of the application presents the "Projects" link in the top right hand side.
 ![Front Page](../img/dashboard/main_screen.png)

 This will take you to the login prompt where you will use your user name and password to access the application.
-> On first login you will be prompted to change the temporary password you were provided
+> N.B the platform admin is responsible for creating user accounts - once this has been done a user will receive an onboarding email with their login details and a temporary password.
+On first login the new user will be prompted to change the temporary password.

 ![Login](../img/dashboard/login.png)